Poha recipe | Kanda Batata Poha Maharashtrian style

 Dosa with homemade dosa batter

-Try this Poha recipe and give your day a good start.
-Do not forget to rate and comment.
+If you’ve tried this Authentic Maharashtrian Poha Recipe, then don’t forget to rate the recipe and leave a comment below!
+Feedback and suggestions are highly appreciated.
 Also, please share the recipes with your friends and family members.

 Recipe Card